Trump Mobile: T1 Phone

+The T1 Phone is a gold-colored smartphone.
+The initially released images showed it to be a reskinned version of the Chinese-made Wingtech Revvl 7 Pro 5G.
+An updated design from early 2026 closely resembles the U24 Pro, initially released in 2024.
+The final version of the phone that was released to tech journalists was a nearly identical, drop-in compatible reskin of the HTC U24 Pro, with fully interchangeable mainboards.

 T1 Mobile

-T1 Mobile is a mobile virtual network operator with free calls to over 100 countries and a cost of $47.45 a month, called "The 47 Plan".
+T1 Mobile is a mobile virtual network operator (MVNO) with free calls to over 100 countries and a cost of $47.45 a month, called "The 47 Plan.”
 The cost is a reference to Trump being counted as both the 45th and 47th president.
 T1 Mobile MVNO is managed by Florida-based Liberty Mobile Wireless, founded in 2018 by Matthew Lopatin, that uses the T-Mobile network.

 Reception

 Wired noted that the phones displayed on the Trump Mobile website looked like renders rather than working prototypes, and noted a different section of the website appeared to show a render of an iPhone.
 In 404 Media, Joseph Cox reported technical and billing issues when pre-ordering the T1 Phone, including incorrect charge amounts and failure to obtain the shipping address.
 Cox subsequently reported that Trump Mobile had made unauthorized recurring charges, and had failed to provide customer service assistance.
 Macworld expressed concern that Trump Mobile's 'renewed' iPhones were very poor value.

+Democrats, ethics groups, some members of Congress, and media critics largely reacted negatively with skepticism and concern to the launch of Trump Mobile, raising ethics, consumer-protection, and marketing-accuracy concerns.
+Critics and watchdogs said that the venture blurred Trump's private business and public roles, and represented a conflict of interest.
+Lawmakers worried about carrier partnerships and oversight.
+House Democrats publicly pressed questions about the role of major carriers (and T-Mobile specifically) in any Trump-branded service, and potential policy or contract implications.
+California Governor Gavin Newsom mocked the T1 Phone's failure to launch on its scheduled release date; he described the T1 Phone as a fraud.